SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network

-An efficient LSTM acceleration design is able to adapt and scale performance across the space of applications (with different model characteristics) and resource budgets.
+An efficient RNN acceleration design should be able to adapt and scale performance across the space of applications (with different model characteristics) and resource budgets.
 This means two things: (i) for a fixed resource budget, achieve high-performance execution for different applications (with different model characteristics), and (ii) for a fixed application, scale performance proportionally with resource budget.

-In this section, we evaluate LSTM-Sharp under several configurations for different model characteristics.
-Then, we will show how the design's parameters impact the performance of the system regarding various LSTM topology.
-Finally, to improve the adaptability and scalability of our system, we define some level of reconfigurability in order to tailor the tile-engine of LSTM-Sharp's architecture to each model.
+In this section, we evaluate SHARP under several configurations for different model characteristics.
+Then, we will show how the design's parameters impact the performance of the system regarding various RNN topology.
+Finally, to improve the adaptability and scalability of our system, we define some level of reconfigurability in order to tailor the tile-engine of SHARP's architecture to each model.